R-Ligier/Recipes/FrenchCrepes_Crepes.md

 5. Brown on both sides about 1-2 minutes on each sides and serve hot with your favorite fillings.

 #### Notes
 - Crepes can be enjoyed as savory or sweet!
-Add what ever toppings you desire.
+- Filling ideas: jam, chocolate spread, honey, maple syrup, apple compote, fruits, nut butters, whipped cream, ice cream, nuts, coconut and more!
+- Store: you can cook all the crepes then store them in the fridge, on a plate covered with plastic wrap.
+It store well up to 2 days.